predict-idlab/pyRDF2Vec/README.rst

 2. **the context based on a word**: Skip-Gram (SG).

-To create this embedding, RDF2Vec first creates "sentences" which can be fed to Word2Vec by extracting walks of a certain depth from a knowledge graph.
+To create this embedding, RDF2Vec first creates "sentences" which can be fed to Word2Vec by extracting walks of a certain depth from a Knowledge Graph.

 This repository contains an implementation of the algorithm in "RDF2Vec:
 RDF Graph Embeddings and Their Applications" by Petar Ristoski, Jessica